 Ranger Profile: Louise Murray

-My name is Louise Murray and I am part of the Sabi Sabi Social Media team.
-I have been part of the Sabi Sabi team for almost a year now.
+My name is Louise Murray and I am the Social Media Content Manager.
 Nature and wildlife has always been in my heart from as far back as I can remember.
 I grew up knowing all about it and experiencing what our lovely country could offer us.

 I started my studies in psychology but once my studies were finished, I decided to follow a dream and decided I never wanted that “what if” feeling in my life.
 I am thilled to say that I could not have made a better decision, I am so excited everyday about what my job can present me and not only on the animal front, but from the people who come and visit Sabi Sabi.
 How special it is to be able to share and be part of the memeories and experiences.